mindspore-lab/mindcv/docs/en/how_to_guides/write_a_new_model.md

 ## Specification Function

 The model proposed in the paper may have different specifications, such as the size of the `channel`, the size of the `depth`, and so on.
 The specific configuration of these variants should be reflected through the specification function.
 The specification interface parameters: **pretrained, num_classes, in_channels** should be named uniformly.
 At the same time, the pretrain loading operation should be performed in the specification function.
 Each specification function corresponds to a specification variant that determines the configuration.
-The configuration transfers the definition of the main model class through the input parameter, and returns the instantiated main model class.
+The configuration transfers the definition of the main model class through the input parameter and returns the instantiated main model class.
 In addition, you need to register this specification of the model in the package by adding the decorator `@register_model`.

 Examples are as follows: